20 November 2020

 Using blockchains decentralized technology, cryptocurrencies allow users to store and use money (digital cash).
 You can earn/create crypto coins (or tokens or assets) by either performing an activity called mining or by purchasing them.
 Mining is essentially the process of creating new cryptocurrency by solving a computational puzzle.
 Simply put, you allow your computer to calculate complex equations, and you are awarded coins.
 This is the most common way of adding tokens to the digital currency ecosystem.

 After purchasing or mining a cryptocurrency, you must store it in your digital wallet, after which you can exchange it for goods and services, or save it for a rainy day.

 Real quick, a digital wallet is a software-powered system that allows users to safely store cryptocurrency.
 Just like a physical wallet is used to hold your credit cards and cash, cryptocurrency wallets are used to store your crypto.
-You can learn more about wallets by clicking here.

 The Most Common Types of Cryptocurrency

 Bitcoin has become synonymous with cryptocurrency with many thinking that the only type of cryptocurrency is Bitcoin.
 In fact, while Bitcoin is the “Kleenex” of crypto, there are actually many different types.
 Here are the most common and popular ones:

 Fun fact: all cryptocurrencies that are not Bitcoin are called Altcoins!